greg-raven/Department-21/_posts/2009-08-19-headlines-and-the-dead-art-of-proofreading.md

 ---
-title: 'Headlines and the dead art of proofreading'
+title: "Headlines and the dead art of proofreading"
 author: 'Noam Sain'
 layout: post
 ---